Cocteau Twins: 1984–1989: Rise to fame

-Mainstream success, 1990–1994
+1990–1994: Mainstream success

-The group released Heaven or Las Vegas in late 1990.
+The group released Heaven or Las Vegas in early 1990.
 The most commercially successful of their many recordings, the album reached number seven in the UK Albums Chart immediately after its release.
 Despite the success of the record and the subsequent concert tours, not everything was well with the band.
 They parted ways with 4AD following Heaven or Las Vegas partly because of conflicts with the label's founder Ivo Watts-Russell, and were close to breaking up over internal problems due in large part to Guthrie's substance abuse.

 While on their international tour supporting Heaven or Las Vegas, the group signed a new recording contract with Mercury Records subsidiary Fontana for the UK and elsewhere, while retaining their US relationship with Capitol.
-In 1991, 4AD and Capitol released a box set that compiled the band's EPs from 1982 to 1990, and also included a bonus disc of rare and previously unreleased material.
+They added several live musicians to their touring band during this era, to better replicate the layered sound of their studio albums.
+In 1991 4AD and Capitol released a box set that compiled the band's EPs from 1982 to 1990, and also included a bonus disc of rare and previously unreleased material.

-Fraser and Guthrie ended their 13-year relationship in 1993, and by this time had a young child, Lucy Belle, born in 1989.
+Fraser and Guthrie had a daughter, Lucy Belle, born in 1989.
+The couple ended their 13-year relationship in 1993.
 The band's seventh LP, Four-Calendar Café, their first since Fraser and Guthrie's separation, was released in late 1993.
 The band explained that Four-Calendar Café was a response to the turmoil that had engulfed them in the intervening years, with Guthrie entering rehab and quitting alcohol and drugs, and Fraser undergoing psychotherapy.
+The band made their debut appearance on television in the U.S. for a performance of "Bluebeard" on the Tonight Show with Jay Leno in 1993.
+Fraser provided guest vocals on the Future Sound of London's single "Lifeforms" in 1993.